sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 HeartBleed is the vulnerability that exploits a built-in feature of OpenSSL called the HeartBeat.
 When your browser connects to the website and requests data, the website responds back to your browser and responds with data, this is otherwise called the HeartBeat.
 In this particular vulnerability, the attacker is able to craft a request in such a manner that the server responds back with data from the server's memory beyond the total data of the initial request, up to 65,536 bytes.
 These bytes may contain more sensitive information like server config, passwords, etc.

 ### 100. You notice some brute-force attempts happening on your server every five minutes, as you can infer this is a near futile attempt can you guess the motive behind this attacker?
 The attacker is pretty smart, as he is playing in a defensive way by not triggering the lockout mechanisms.
-The other crucial part here is the attacker is not just brute forcing not just your system, there are chances that the attacker is brute-forcing multiple targets and that's the reason for the idle time.
+The other crucial part here is the attacker is not just brute forcing your system, there are chances that the attacker is brute-forcing multiple targets and that's the reason for the idle time.
 The inference we assume from this scenario is the attacker's main motive is to build an ultimate botnet.

 ---